CUCC Expedition Handbook

 Prerequisites

 You need to already know really quite a lot about what troggle does, and how it is used in practice.
-Also you will have installed quite a lot of the software such as tunnel, therion, survex etc. as documented in your bulk update laptop configuration.
+Also you will have installed git and set up the key-pair as documented in your bulk update laptop configuration.
 In particular read the information there about VS code and git.

 This page is a work in progess.
 Text will be moved here from